eclipse-openj9/openj9-docs/docs/vgclog.md

 ```
 **`<cycle-end>`**

-After the GC operations and phases of the final increment of the global cycle have completed, the global cycle ends and the *stop-the-world* pause ends.
+After the GC operations and phases of the final increment of the global cycle complete, the global cycle ends and the *stop-the-world* pause ends.
 ```
 <cycle-end id="12389" type="global" contextid="12364" timestamp="2020-10-18T13:35:44.619" />

 <exclusive-end id="12391" timestamp="2020-10-18T13:35:44.619" durationms="24.679" />
 ```
-So from the structure and XML schema of this example, you can determine that:
+In summary, by analyzing the structure and XML element details of the example, you have determined the following:

 - The GC global cycle is triggered when a memory threshold is reached and begins with a *stop-the-world* pause

-- After the first increment of the GC global cycle completes, the *stop-the-world* pause ends and the 2nd increment runs concurrently.
+- After the first increment of the GC global cycle completes, the *stop-the-world* pause ends and the second increment runs concurrently.

-- Whilst the 2nd increment is running concurrently, a partial GC cycle starts and finishes.
+- While the second increment is running concurrently, a partial GC cycle starts and finishes.

-- When the 2nd increment has completed, a *stop-the-world* pause begins so that the 3rd and final increment of the global cycle, which consists of 5 operations and phases, can run.
+- When the second increment completes, a *stop-the-world* pause begins so that the third and final increment of the global cycle, which consists of five operations and phases, can run.

 - The global GC cycle reclaims memory in the tenure area.